emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 To compile the above example using *embind*, we invoke *emcc* with the :ref:`bind <emcc-bind>` option::

-   emcc --bind -o quick_example.js quick_example.cpp
+   emcc -lembind -o quick_example.js quick_example.cpp

 The resulting **quick_example.js** file can be loaded as a node module or via a ``<script>`` tag: